Bird and flower wallpaper

-Chinese bird-and-flower wallpaper, painted on paper, showing garden scenery with flowering trees, birds, butterflies and picturesque rocks on a green background.
+Ink and pigments on paper, bird and flower wallpaper showing garden scenery with flowering trees, birds, butterflies and picturesque rocks on a green background, probably produced in Guangzhou.

 Given by Philip Yorke III (1905-1978) along with the estate, house and contents to the National Trust in 1973.

 Bruijn, Bush and Clifford 2014: Emile de Bruijn, Andrew Bush and Helen Clifford, Chinese Wallpaper in National Trust Houses, Swindon, National Trust, 2014, pp. 24-25.
 Bruijn 2017: Emile de Bruijn, Chinese Wallpaper in Britain and Ireland, London, Philip Wilson in association with the National Trust, 2017, pp. 116-19.
 Salny 2005: Stephen M. Salny, Frances Elkins: Interior Design, New York and London, W. W. Norton, 2005, p.
 49. Yorke: Louisa Matilda Yorke, Facts and Fancies: A Description of Erthig, Denbighshire, 1920s?, pp. 49-50.